 Tuning a CB radio antenna is important if you want to do anything fruitful with your radio.
 That’s why this article.
 Here, we will be going through the right steps to correctly tune your antenna.
 These steps are for the correct tuning, as many people tune incorrectly and then wonder why the signal isn’t powerful enough.
+If you still haven’t purchased a CB radio, check our buying guide article.

 But before you learn about the correct ways to tune a CB radio antenna, you need to understand the importance of tuning itself.
-You see, a lot of people, especially those who are new to the entire CB radio service what is and why’s, often make the mistake of thinking that setting up the hardware is all they are going to need in order to communicate effectively.
+You see, a lot of people, especially those who are new to the entire CB radio service what is and why’s, often make the mistake of thinking that setting up the hardware is all they are going to need to communicate effectively.

 Well, they are dangerously wrong.
 And in the next section, I will tell you precisely why is it so.